-1. What is a validation examination (nostrification)?
+1. What is a validation examination (nostrification / recognition examination)?

 Applicants who are not Czech citizens do not take the validation examination in the subject Czech language and literature.
 The validation examination is usually taken in the Czech language.
 Anyone who declares they do not understand the language in which the proceedings are held is entitled to a translator/interpreter registered in the list of translators.
 Applicants arrange the assistance of translator/interpreter at their own expense.

 UCT Prague requires that students have a good command of English to be able to study successfully at our university.
-Therefore, prospective students are asked to present proof of their English language skills.
+Therefore, prospective students are asked to present a proof of their English language skills.

 Non-Native English Speakers

 The minimum requirement is level B2, according to the Common European Framework of Reference for Languages.